pparth230/Botanical_Illustrations/README.md

 # Botanical Illustration Generator

-A serverless AI interface that transforms hand-drawn sketches into detailed botanical illustrations using Stable Diffusion XL, ControlNet, and a specialized botanical LoRA.
+A serverless API based AI interface that transforms hand-drawn sketches into detailed botanical illustrations using Stable Diffusion XL, ControlNet, and a specialized botanical LoRA.
 Deployed on RunPod serverless.

 ## 🌿 Features

-- **Sketch-to-Illustration**: Convert simple line drawings into detailed botanical illustrations
+- **Sketch-to-Illustration**: Convert simple doodles into detailed botanical illustrations
 - **ControlNet Integration**: Uses Canny edge detection to preserve sketch structure
 - **Botanical LoRA**: Specialized model trained on botanical illustrations
-- **Serverless Architecture**: Deployed on RunPod for automatic scaling
+- **Serverless Architecture**: Deployed on RunPod because of space and gpu constraints on my local mac
-- **Network Volume Caching**: Persistent model storage for fast cold starts
+- **(Failed Attempt)Network Volume Caching**: Persistent model storage for fast cold starts
+- **Frontend Interface**- This is another big part, please feel free to ping me, if you want to know more about it

 ## 🚀 RunPod Deployment